 When is Black Pound Day?

 Unlike other official 'days', Black Pound Day is an ongoing campaign.
-27 June marked the first ever Black Pound Day, with the next on the 1 August.
+27 June 2020 marked the first ever Black Pound Day.
 From here on Black Pound Day will follow a schedule of the first Saturday of the month.
 As Swiss said on his personal Instagram account, 'It is a movement, not a moment.'

 As well as checking out our round ups of the best Black-owned fashion and beauty brands, you can discover amazing businesses using the Black Pound Day website.
 Simply type in the product or service you're looking for and let the results roll in.

 How can we affect meaningful change through Black Pound Day?

 Although some might consider shopping a more superficial past time, where consumers go, money follows.
 More money means more power.
 Consciously choosing to contribute your income to Black-owned businesses raises up Black communities, shifts the balance of power and significantly alters our cultural landscape.

 According to the Black Pound Day website, if everyone was to spend just £10 a week on Black businesses, we could inject £1.9bn into the Black community.
 So, if you want to affect change it's time to put your money where you mouth is (and nab an epic outfit at the same time).